MariusAlonso/Irradiance-forecast-using-Fish-Eye-images/README.md

 ## General purpose of the code

-The objective of the code is to make a short term (5 to 30 minutes) prediction of the solar irradiance, starting from hemispheric sky images taken minute by minute.
+The objective of the code is to make a short term (5 to 30 minutes) prediction of solar irradiance, based on hemispherical sky images taken minute by minute.

 In order to do so, a predictor algorithm is constructed.
 It works in two steps :
 - First, the current sky image is propagated : a prediction of what the sky will look like in one minute is performed.
 For that, the clouds are segmented from the sky image, a cloud motion vector field is computed, and eventually the segmented clouds are displaced according to this field.